Lower Green, Esher: The Royal Mills

-The mills were located on the bank of the River Mole and were one of many such mills along the river, as many as 20 were recorded in the doomsday book.
+The mills were located on the bank of the River Mole and were one of many such mills along the river, as many as 20 were recorded in Domesday Book.
 The Esher Mills were mentioned in the court rolls of King John of England where a payment from Roger the Miller for an annual sum of 12 broches of eels was recorded in 1199.
 The mill was originally used for corn milling.

 Industrial activity was recorded in the 17th century when a copper wire mill was established in 1649 by two Dutch settlers, Mommer and Demetrus, who acquired the mill.
 The mill was later purchased by Dockwra's Copper Mill and copper and brass wire were produced until c.1800.
 Under the ownership of Lord Hotham it became a paper mill, and it is assumed the title 'Royal' came from the production of either banknotes or paper in 'royal' sizes.
 Later the mill became a linoleum factory until it was burnt down in 1897.
 In 1902 the mill was acquired and rebuilt by the bookbinders James Burn & Co Ltd, who installed a steam engine.
 The site was the scene of another fire in 1908, however the company survived and became renowned for spiral binding.
 In 1939 a hangar was built for Vickers as part of the wartime dispersal of work where the hangar was used for aircraft parts.
 The hangar was later used by the council from 1969 to 1988.
 In 1968 salvage work was carried out on the Royal Mills due to heavy flooding that year.